What is LASER?

 can stimulate healing and repair.
 Up to now, many people had to rely on

-medications and opioids for pain relief.
+medications and opioids for pain relief, with consequences like constipation, dizziness, and stomach upset.
 Laser treatments don’t have any

 How do I know which laser treatment is best for me?